harsharma-0/Gender-Identification-using-voice/README.md

 1. Make sure you have the `voice.csv` file containing the voice features dataset in the same directory as the script.

-2. You can download the voice.csv file from https://drive.google.com/drive/folders/1-qG8qYyR_7DouXvDDMk-u2umCJzLdYai?usp=sharing
+2. You can download the voice.csv file from voice.csv(# https://drive.google.com/drive/folders/1-qG8qYyR_7DouXvDDMk-u2umCJzLdYai?usp=sharing)

 3. The script will output the ROC curves for each fold of the cross-validation, as well as the mean ROC curve.